Cristina Estima Ramalho

 Industrial relevance

 Tackling complex (urban) sustainability challenges requires an interdisciplinary approach, willingness to bridge across disciplines and knowledge systems, and to work with and learn from local communities, environmental practitioners and leaders.
-My work fits within this space and is relevant to local and state governments, and non-government organizations working in landcare, reconciliation and place activation.
+My work fits within this space and is relevant to local and state governments, and non-government organizations working in landcare, Reconciliation and place activation.

 Engagement